 Washington is 1 of only 9 states that do not tax individual wage income.
 The state does assess a corporate tax called the business and occupation tax.
 More on Washington taxes can be found in the tabbed pages below.

 Personal income tax

 Since Jan.
 1, 2004, purchases of certain foods and food ingredients have been exempt from sales tax.
 However, prepared foods, dietary supplements and soft drinks remain taxable.
 And when doughnuts are sold with eating utensils, the food product is taxable.
-Eating utensils include plates, forks, napkins, etc., but do not include containers or packaging used to transport the item.
+Eating utensils include plates, forks, and napkins, but do not include containers or packaging used to transport the item.

 The combined state and local retail sales tax rates increase the taxes paid by consumers, depending on the variable local sales tax rates.
 Look up your specific area’s rate at the Department of Revenue website.
 The purchaser pays the combined state and local retail sales tax to the retailer, who forwards it to the Department of Revenue.

 Property tax was the first tax levied in the state of Washington and its collection accounts for about 30% of Washington’s total state and local revenue.
 It continues to be the most important revenue source for public schools, fire protection, libraries, parks and recreation, and other special-purpose districts.